 A job description must be neutral, calling forth potential candidates with the right skill set regardless of age, gender or any other factor.
 One must avoid using words that trigger a negative reader response possibly driving away potential clients.
 Job descriptions targeting certain age groups or gender biases must be avoided.

 For example, using words like ‘Ninja’ apparently drives females away, there are several such words that hurt the chances of potential candidates even applying for jobs.
 There are tools available in the market which help you remove biases from job descriptions.

 3. Standardized Interview questions

 Designing a set of questions- including ice breakers makes the process more organized and fairs.
 There is less room for the interviewers to evaluate candidates leniently or severely.
 Questions are designed for the specific role and seniority when they are designed with deliberation and not spontaneity.
 This makes the evaluation more aligned to the role.
 Time and again it has been proved that having a structured interview process with a definite set of questions makes the interview process much more accurate.

 4. Interview panel with more than one interviewer

-This is pretty-obvious.
+This is pretty obvious.
 The more the number of people interviewing the lesser the bias.
 There’s more perspective involved.
 Evaluations are not based on the gut feeling of a single individual.
-Even if one might be clouded by distorted judgement the other interviewer will be clear headed, making the interview process less biased.
+Even if one might be clouded by distorted judgment the other interviewer will be clear-headed, making the interview process less biased.

 5. Notes.
 Take Notes!